tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 27th**
+Afternoon: Got some stuff on the packer on my off days.
+Main thing was that I tidied up everything to make a commit, so the first commit of the packer.
+Then I finally got to the bottom of the bugs in the nested tiles remover, it's working welll now, just gets a bit slow when there's a few thousand tiles, but I think I fix that.
+Also got the windowing working so that it steps around the world in 9000km steps, although there's a bug where it drifts South, should be easy enough to fix.
+So remaining things are:
+  * [ ] Speed up nested tile remover.
+  * [x] Make the window stepper not drift South.
+  * [ ] Handle tiles that stretch across the meridian (ie over 180°).
+  * [ ] Add another step that finds tiles with a >50% overlap, iterates over all its neighbouring tiles, then tries to see if increasing the size of a neighbouring tile such that it adds the same or less global surface area whilst encompassing the area of the >50% tile.

+Evening: Feeling good about running the packer for the whole world now.
+Just those remaining tasks from the afternoon.
+I'm looking into whether `proj4rs` has native support to disavle lon/lat wrapping.

+📅 **September 24-26th** No stream.

 📅 **September 23rd**
 Afternoon: I was thinking about how to communicate the `packer` code in terms of the longest line of sight claim.
 I think the 2 most important requirements from that perspective are just that all tiles overlap, and that each tile is large enough to contain the theoretical longest line of sight defined by its highest point.
 The first requirement is easy to demonstrate just by looking at the map.
 The second not quite as easy.
 What if the global geojson also included the lonlat and height of each tile's highest point?